Carnagion/dissertation/diss/diss.typ

 For instance, there may be an aircraft that must wait for the start of its CTOT slot, during which other aircraft may be sequenced with no additional delay -- however, penalising positional inequity would (wrongfully) penalise such a sequence, forcing the other aircraft to take off after the one with the CTOT slot and increasing the overall delay in the process @atkin-tsat-allocation.

 The differing delays that accumulate across different Standard Instrument Departure (SID) routes, hard time window constraints, and CTOT constraints can thus require large maximum position shifts to obtain good runway sequences, thereby challenging the tractability of CPS-based approaches @demaere-pruning-rules.
-The model and branch-and-bound program presented in @section:model and @section:branch-bound of this paper therefore do not employ CPS, making them more practical and viable for real-world scenarios considering departures with complex separation requirements and CTOT compliance.
+The model and branch-and-bound program presented in @section:model and @section:branch-bound of this dissertation therefore do not employ CPS, making them more practical and viable for real-world scenarios considering departures with complex separation requirements and CTOT compliance.

 === Pruning Rules